 Risk Management Tools & Resources

-Wrongful Birth/Wrongful Life Allegations: Overview and Risk Mitigation Strategies
+Wrongful Birth and Wrongful Life Allegations: Overview and Risk Mitigation Strategies

 Overview

-MedPro Group (MedPro) has noted an uptick in malpractice cases related to wrongful birth and wrongful life.
+In recent years, MedPro has noted an uptick in malpractice cases related to wrongful birth and wrongful life.
 Although these types of cases are still uncommon, when they do occur, settlements or judgments can be in the millions of dollars.

 A Note About Testing

-Allegations related to testing — such as failure to test, inaccurate interpretation of test results, or failure to appropriately follow up on ordered tests — occur in approximately 22% of obstetric malpractice cases.1 The outcomes in these cases can result in settlements or judgments totaling millions of dollars, as noted above.
+Allegations related to testing — such as failure to test, inaccurate interpretation of test results, or failure to appropriately follow up on ordered tests — occur in about 1 in 10 obstetric malpractice cases.1 The outcomes in these cases can result in settlements or judgments totaling millions of dollars, as noted above.

 Continuing advances in genetic testing further complicate an already complex situation.
 With the availability of DNA sequencing tests, providers must now be ready to offer genetic testing and provide (or refer patients for) genetic counseling.